paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 ## Functionality

-We hold a state which tracks the currently ongoing recovery tasks, as well as which request IDs correspond to which taks.
+We hold a state which tracks the currently ongoing recovery tasks, as well as which request IDs correspond to which task.
 A recovery task is a structure encapsulating all recovery tasks with the network necessary to recover the available data in respect to one candidate.

 ```rust
 struct State {